vikashvs36/microservices-tutoria/currency-calculation-service/README.md

 								@PathVariable String to);
 	}

 In this @FeignClient annotation there has two properties one is name and second one is url. so here we are using name to specify which service needs to call and URL is specify for port that is the caller service are running which port.
+If there is not included **spring-cloud-starter-netflix-ribbon** dependency, we must put the URL.

 After these configuration we are able to talk with another microService with this API which is given below :